Rusty Tubs

 Fire & Ice

-All 5 members of this crew were students at the London Nautical School, several went to sea after leaving school and some have recently crewed together on tall ships.
-The LNS was created in 1915 after a report on the sinking of the Titanic and the group take their name from that infamous ship – Ice is obvious, but Fire comes from the suggestion that there was a bunker fire in one of the Titanic’s coal holds.
+All five members of this crew were students at the London Nautical School, several went to sea after leaving school and some have recently crewed together on tall ships.
+The LNS was created in 1915 after a report on the sinking of the Titanic and the group take their name from that infamous ship – ice is obvious, but fire comes from the suggestion that there was a bunker fire in one of the Titanic coal holds.

 FelixStowaways